TABLE Tantrix Tournament Rules – 2007 British Open version

 · Playing a tile where the colours do not match.

-b) Otherwise there is no time-out adjustment.
-However, if the position is still illegal, the move must always be taken back no matter how far back the mistake was made.
+The move must always be taken back no matter how far back the mistake was made.
 All tiles taken from the Tantrix should be added to the players’ hands according to players’ best guess, then tiles from the players’ hands returned into the bag at random.
 If the players cannot agree on a reasonable way to recover the game, then the game is drawn, though the Controller can apply penalties at their discretion and in doing so can take into account any information that is available.

 IF THE TANTRIX IS KNOCKED